 The Company pays a fixed monthly compensation to its directors, who are also its key officers, and a per diem allowance for board directors.
-Directors' fees in 2022 amounted to a total of P750,000.00.
-The Company increased the per diem allowances of its directors from P40,000 to P100,000 per board meeting and from P15,000 to P50,000 per committee meeting starting in December 2022.
+Last December 2022, the Company increased the per diem allowances of its directors from P40,000 to P100,000 per board meeting and from P15,000 to P50,000 per committee meeting.